briancohn/space/README.md

 Every point within the Feasible Activation Set will produce the desired force output.
 The dimensionality of the FAS is highly dependent on the number of muscles and whether there are any other constraints on the system (to be discussed in another post).
 ##Example
-If you had 4 muscles in your system, the feasible activaiton space could look like this:
+If you had 4 muscles in your system, the feasible activation space could look like this:
 <img src="http://upload.wikimedia.org/wikipedia/commons/e/ef/3dpoly.svg">